 Alternative Dispute Resolution

-This intensive course is designed to train and qualify students to develop or participate in conflict mediation processes.
+This is a non-credit professional development course designed to train participants to develop or participate in conflict mediation processes.

 - October 19, 2020